sodafoundation/architecture-analysis/Pool_Properties_Design.md

 	//   shall create a point in time, virtual copy of the source.
 	// * TokenizedClone: This enumeration literal shall indicate that replication
 	//   shall create a token based clone.
-	//
-	// The expectation is that the services required to implement this
-	// capability are part of the advertising system.
 	ReplicaType string `json:"replicaType,omitempty" yaml:"replicaType,omitempty"`
 }
 ```